Dual Enrollment for High School Students

 Attend A Dual Enrollment Information Session

 Eligible students may take Dual Enrollment courses, free of charge, at any of the five IRSC campuses, online through the IRSC Global, and at many Indian River, Martin, Okeechobee and St. Lucie County high schools.
 Attend an upcoming information session to get started.

 Return to an Application to Upload Documents

-To log back into your application and upload any required documents, return to the IRSC Admissions Application site and sign into your account using the Sign In Button at the top right corner of the page with the credentials you created when you submitted your application.
-Once you’re signed in, select the Associate-level application you started under Admissions.
+To log back into your application and upload any required documents, return to the IRSC Admissions Application site and sign into your account using the Sign In button at the top right corner of the page with the credentials you created when you submitted your application.
+Once you’re signed in, select the Associate-level application under Admissions.
 You’ll see your submitted application under Your Applications—click on it to see actions required and upload any required documents.

 For additional help with the application process, visit the IRSC Applications page.

 Check to See if You Can Register for Class

 Log into Workday, click on Academics worklet and check the Registration Requirements area.
 Once all actions are completed (no pending Actions or Holds), you will be clear to register for classes.

 When and where may Dual Enrollment courses be taken?